 Finally, you’ll get an editing checklist that is specific to opinion writing but also appropriate for the kindergarten level.

-First Grade and Second Grade Opinion Writing Mini-Units
+First Grade and Second Grade Opinion Writing Units

-To help first and second graders practicing writing you’ll get 28 “Would You Rather” seasonal conversational opinion centers and 24 writing prompts.
+To help first and second-graders practice writing you’ll get 28 “Would You Rather” seasonal conversational opinion centers and 24 writing prompts.
 That’s more than enough to keep kids engaged in sharing their opinions all throughout the year!

 The prompts are both PRINTABLE & DIGITAL.
 The digital version has been PRELOADED for you, with 1 click add them to your Google Drive or upload them to SeeSaw.